whussain2/Analysis-pipeline/README.md

 # Manuscript

-More details can be found in the manuscript available as preprint [Link](https://www.researchsquare.com/article/rs-49247/v1)
+More details can be found in the manuscript available at [Link](https://plantmethods.biomedcentral.com/articles/10.1186/s13007-022-00845-7)

 # Contributors